 Replace that obsession with perfection with an obsession with improvement and understand that quality is founded upon quantity.
 The more you do, the better you get.
-Progress is more exciting than perfection and it is the key to motivating consistency.
-Keep your motivation up by monitoring your progress.
+Progress is more encouraging than perfection and it is the key to maintaining consistency.

 2. Big Picture Paralysis

 A person under the hypnosis of Big Picture Paralysis likely is rendered immobile simply from the discrepancy between the grand, intricate vision of their dreams and the blank canvas of their current reality.

 The vision of the big picture can be quite daunting when you are confronting a blank canvas.
 So daunting in fact, that you can’t fathom how each minute brush stroke effectively contributes to the overall masterpiece.
 This unfathomable step-by-step process can leave us paralyzed before we even leave the starting line.